Ada-C7/NOW-thats-what-i-call-backbone/README.md

 ### HOT DOM!
 Now is the time where we can see our data come alive in the browser window!

-No create a new instance of the collection view and call `.render()` on it.
-In the render function, an object with the following properties are being passed in:
+Now create a new instance of the collection view and call `.render()` on it.
+In the render function, an object with the following properties is being passed in:
 - **Model**: The collection of songs we made earlier, ``summer04``
-- **Template**: The underscore template we set in the html and gave an id of 'song-template'
+- **Template**: The Underscore template we set in the HTML and gave an id of 'song-template'
 - **el**: This the element where we want to append all of our songs to.
-It will be the parent element to our songs view.
+It will be the parent element to our songs view and exist already in our DOM (unlike the `li` in our `SongView`).

-Once we create the collection view, we have to call the ``.render()`` function on the collection view in order to have our list of songs load to the dom.
+Once we create the collection view, we have to call the ``.render()`` function on the collection view in order to have our list of songs load to the DOM.
 Only then can we see our list of songs come alive in the browser window!

 ```javascript
 $(document).ready(function() {